How We Developed The Site – Our Process and Resources Used

 As far as the resources for our research go, except for the websites of the bookmakers themselves, we also often consulted the official website of the United Kingdom Gambling Commission – the only entity which can authorise websites to offer gambling products to British players.
 Another invaluable resource we used was the website of The Independent Betting Adjudication Service (IBAS).
-As for ideas on how to arrange this information and present it in the most intuitive for the user way, we took great inspiration of sites similar to ours, no matter if they are in the field of sports betting or in gambling in general.
-We can separate these sites in three main categories and for each category we’ll present you our favourites in the pages linked below:
+As for ideas on how to arrange this information and present it in the most intuitive for the user way, we took great inspiration of sites similar to ours, no matter if they are in the field of sports betting or in gambling sites in general.
+Our three favourite sites to use are listed below:

 On our site, you will also find information about responsible gambling and the prevention of underage gambling.
 We extracted the information on the topic from the websites of two of the major organisation which promote responsible gambling: Gamble Aware and GamCare.

 Writing for the web is quite different from any other type of writing.
 In order to make it easier for the user, you have to break the text into many smaller sections and complement it with a lot of visual elements like sub-headings, tables and bullet points to aid the comprehension of the information.
 This is definitely something that isn’t taught in school and even though it’s quite logical, you can rarely see a page with content that truly stands out.
 In order to bring our website to the next level in terms of content and develop our writing skill we follow these very useful websites: